kyverno/chainsaw/website/docs/collectors/get.md

       - try:
         # ...
         catch:
-        - events:
+        - get:
+            resource: pods
-            name: my-event
+            name: my-pod
             namespace: foo
         # ...
         finally:
-        - events:
+        - get:
+            resource: pods
-            name: my-event
+            name: my-pod
             namespace: foo
         # ...
     ```

-### All events
+### All resources

-If no `name` and `namespace` are specified, Chainsaw will retrieve all events in the test namespace.
+If no `name` and `namespace` are specified, Chainsaw will retrieve all resources in the test namespace.

-!!! example "Collect all events in the test namespace"
+!!! example "Collect all resources in the test namespace"

     ```yaml
     apiVersion: chainsaw.kyverno.io/v1alpha1